-Mrs Fell: teaching Stuart history at AS level, supervising A2 coursework and KS3/GCSE history;
+Mrs Fell: Teaching British history at A Level and KS3/GCSE history;

-Mr Bruce: teaching Stuart history at AS level and KS3/GCSE history
+Mr Bruce: Teaching British and world history at A Level and KS3/GCSE history

-Students follow the National Curriculum, which entails a narrative progression from the Norman Conquest through to developments in 20th century history.
+Students follow the National Curriculum, which entails a chronological and thematic progression from the Norman Conquest through to developments in 20th century history.

 Please see the department's Sharepoint area for extensive revision resources including podcasts, revision notes and past papers.

-Please see the department’s Sharepoint area for a large number of resources relating to AS/A2 level history.
+Please see the department’s Sharepoint area for a large number of resources relating to A Level history.

-All teachers within the department share a passion for the discipline of history and seek to nurture students’ own enthusiasm for the subject.
-All three teachers have particular fields of interest and are more than happy to lend students specialist texts ahead of university interview.
-The history department has a very good range of books available and students can augment their understanding of topics from the historiography of the Roman Republic to the debate surrounding Chamberlain's policy of appeasement.
-All three members of staff are also active in helping students with their extended projects.
-Previous EPQ topics include: the nature of the French revolution; the tactics employed by the RAF in the Battle of Britain; and the impact of Thatcherism on society.
+All teachers within the department share a passion for the discipline of History and seek to nurture students' enthusiasm for the subject.
+All teachers have particular fields of interest and are more than happy to lend students specialist texts ahead of university interview.
+The History department has a very good range of books available and students can augment their understanding of topics from the historiography of the Roman Republic to the debate surrounding Chamberlain's policy of appeasement.